jaspector

 Contact Building Services for current inspection scheduling hours

-Typical inspection sequence: Footing inspection (formed and ready to pour concrete, rebar placed, property pins identified); Foundation/backfill inspection (waterproofing complete and ready for backfilling); Plumbing/mechanical/electrical rough-in (all rough-in work complete prior to covering); Framing inspection (all framing, wiring, plumbing, and venting done, walls ready for covering); Final inspection (all permitted work complete, prior to occupancy).
+Typical sequence: Footing inspection (formed and ready to pour concrete, rebar placed, property pins identified); Foundation/backfill inspection (waterproofing complete and ready for backfilling); Plumbing/mechanical/electrical rough-in (all rough-in work complete prior to covering); Framing inspection (all framing, wiring, plumbing, and venting done, walls ready for covering); Final inspection (all permitted work complete, prior to occupancy).
 Commercial projects require a separate final inspection scheduled with the Fire Department at (308) 385-5450.

-Do I need a building permit in Grand Island, NE?
+01 Do I need a building permit in Grand Island, NE?

 A separate building permit is required before any person erects, constructs, enlarges, alters, repairs, moves, improves, removes, converts, or demolishes any building or structure within the city.
 Separate permits are required for electrical, plumbing, and mechanical work.

-How much does a building permit cost in Grand Island, NE?
+02 How much does a building permit cost in Grand Island, NE?

+Building permit fees in Grand Island, NE are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based.
 Building permit fees are established based on the total project valuation.
 For commercial and industrial buildings, value is determined by the contract for construction..
 Plan check fee: Exists per city code; specific dollar amount not confirmed in publicly available sources.
 A separate fire plan review fee is paid to the Fire Department for commercial projects..

-How do I apply for a building permit in Grand Island, NE?
+03 How do I apply for a building permit in Grand Island, NE?

-1. Determine whether the proposed work requires a permit.
+To apply for a building permit in Grand Island, NE, follow these steps: 1.
+Determine whether the proposed work requires a permit.
 2. Prepare required documents: site plan, construction drawings, and any supporting calculations.
 3. Create a public account on the CitizenServe portal or visit Building Services in person at City Hall.
 4. Submit the permit application with all required documents and pay the applicable fee.
 5. Plans are reviewed by Building Services staff.
 Processing time varies by project type.
 6. If corrections are required, respond to the plan review comments and resubmit.
 7. Once approved, the permit is issued.
 Post the permit card on-site before commencing work.
 8. Schedule required inspections at key construction stages.
 9. Request final inspection when all work is complete.
 Permit is closed after final approval.

-How long does it take to get a building permit in Grand Island, NE?
+04 How long does it take to get a building permit in Grand Island, NE?

-What work is exempt from building permits in Grand Island, NE?
+05 What work is exempt from building permits in Grand Island, NE?

-How do I schedule a building inspection in Grand Island, NE?
+06 How do I schedule a building inspection in Grand Island, NE?

-Other cities in Hall County
+Other jurisdictions in Hall County.

-View all Hall County jurisdictions →
+All Hall County jurisdictions →